krazeelegz/LHL_lighthouse_browser/README.md

 2. What is the responsibility of the HTMLPage class?

-3. Why are the 2 clases inside a module?
+3. Why are the 2 classes inside a module?

 4. Is the Browser class code readable?
 What would you change/improve?